qaware/cloud-native-explab/applications/README.md

 ![Weather Service Architecture](architecture.png)

-Currently, several implementations of the lab and the weather service are available:
+Currently, several implementations of the lab and the weather service are available, make sure to have a look at the lab instructions of the following repositories:

 - DotNET: https://github.com/qaware/cloud-native-weather-dotnet
 - JavaEE: https://github.com/qaware/cloud-native-weather-javaee